FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 4.1 Co-Create, Don't Prescribe

-Level 3 is the level the book is famous for, and the one most sales orgs still get wrong.
-Collaborate means the rep and the buyer architect the solution and the implementation together — whiteboarding, joint workshops, draft proposals the buyer marks up, phased rollout plans built with the buyer's IT and ops leads in the room.
+Level 3 is the level the book is famous for and the one most sales orgs still get wrong.
+Collaborate means rep and buyer architect the solution and the implementation together — whiteboarding, joint workshops, draft proposals the buyer marks up, phased rollout plans built with the buyer's IT and ops leads in the room.
+The Second-Place rep delivers a prescribed solution in a polished deck.
+The Winner delivers a half-built solution and invites the buyer to finish it.

 4.2 Engage the Buyer's Team

-The modern buying committee has 6.8 stakeholders on average (per Gartner's 2023 update of the original CEB figure of 5.4).
-Winners actively engage multiple stakeholders as partners, not just as approvers.
-They run joint discovery with the economic buyer, the technical buyer, and the end-user champion simultaneously.
+The modern buying committee has grown — Gartner reports an average of 6.8 stakeholders in a typical complex B2B purchase, up from the original CEB figure of 5.4.
+Winners engage multiple stakeholders as partners, not just as approvers.
+They run joint discovery with the economic buyer, the technical buyer, and the end-user champion at once, and host mutual action plans the buyer's team co-edits in a shared doc.

 4.3 The 3 Collaborate Behaviors

-The 3 Collaborate behaviors: (1) Help the buyer avoid pitfalls — share the failure modes from other implementations.
+The three Collaborate behaviors: (1) Help the buyer avoid pitfalls — share the failure modes from prior implementations.
 (2) Engage the buyer's team as partners — joint workshops, not one-way demos.
 (3) Engineer the implementation jointly — phase the rollout with the buyer's project manager in the room.
+This is the level PLG companies like HubSpot, Atlassian, and Notion still struggle with — their product covers Connect and Convince; their reps still have to do Collaborate by hand.

 5. The 3 Types of Insight